Fear-Less LeadershipPublished March 19, 2018

 This is an irony of the Christian life.
 If you are struggling with fear in your leadership, the antidote you need is not courage—it is love.

 Would you join me today in the pursuit of fear-less leadership?
 Do not attempt to rid yourself of all fear or you will miss out on healthy, God-given, protective behavioural moderation.
-However, don’t allow fear to paralyse you and prevent you from stepping forward into all God has for you.
+However, don’t allow fear to paralyze you and prevent you from stepping forward into all God has for you.

 Instead, let’s be leaders who find godly balance as we serve and fear Him.